niyontwali/api.crud-operations-project/README.md

 #### Running the server

 Run `npm run dev` to start the server locally;
-here are the endpoints available
+here are the endpoints available.
+Note that this is if you are using your port as 4000

 - get all blogs(GET METHOD): http://127.0.0.1:4000/api/v1/blogs
 - get one blog (GET METHOD): http://127.0.0.1:4000/api/v1/blogs/1